PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 }
 ```

-If we run this we won't see 4 billion (which is the correct answer)!
-We hold 2 billion in our `int` variables, but once we add them together we get -294967296!
+We hold 2 billion in our `int` variables, but once we add them together we should get 4 billion, but instead we get -294967296!

-An `int` can hold negative numbers.
-We use the first bit of the 32 bits to represent a negative or positive sign, 0 = negative, 1 = positive.
-So if we have `0001` since the first bit is zero we get `-1`, but if we had `1001` we would get `+1`.
+THis reason for this madness is that an `int` can hold negative numbers.
+We use the first bit of the 32 bits to represent a negative or positive sign (0 = negative, 1 = positive).
+So if we have `0001` since the first bit is zero we get `-1`, but if we had `1001` we would get `+1` since the first bit (a 0 or 1) is 1 which represents positive.

 When we made the number grow past its max (the max is 2147483648 or 2^31, which is 2 to the 31st power), we make the number grow so big it overrides the first bit that is being used for the sign (positive or negative).
-We also (some how) manage to distord the number!
+So that is why the number we got is negative.

+As to why the number became `294967296`, that is the part of our resulting number that was able to fit into the 32 bits of our integer.

 So, yeah an `int` has limits.
-We can bypass those limits (to an extent) by using a `long` type which uses 64 bits (whereas an `int` uses 32 bits).
+We can bypass those limits (to an extent) by using a `long` type which uses 64 bits giving us twice as large of a number.

 # Debugger!
 If you have a really complex program that is having problems you can use a Debugger, to *de-bug* the code. (get it? *de-bug*?
 Oh, right you don't get it...
-The term was coined by a person who found a bug in one of Harvards computers.
+The term was coined by a person who found an actual bug in one of Harvards computers!
 The bug was short-circuiting the computers electircity causing the computer to not work properly!).

 Replit has a "Debugger".
 Open replits debugger.